New Years Double Race Guide

 Our top priority in the case-by-case decisions to allow distance changes as requested will be to make sure that, no matter your speed, you receive the medal for the distance you signed up to complete, should you complete it.
 Luckily, in ordering medals, we account in our order for the chance that some people may want to switch.
 But of course, we can't have 500 entrants all switch to the 5K - there just wouldn't be medals for everyone.

-There is a $10 administrative fee for processing day/distance category changes.
 There is no refund of the difference in entry fees if you switch down to a shorter distance.

 Request a refund in which we will pull off the wait list for the next person if the race is sold out